 Before birth babies' lungs are filled with fluid.
 During a vaginal birth the contractions and the process of passing through the birth canal prepares the baby for breathing by squeezing out the fluid from the lungs.
-This is not the case with an elective caesarean birth and your baby may be less prepared for birth leading to breathing difficulties.
+This is not the case with an elective caesarean birth and may lead to breathing difficulties.

 There is a six percent chance your baby may need to be admitted to the neonatal unit.
-This risk can be reduced if you nurse your baby skin to skin as soon as possible and for a few hours after the birth.
+This risk can be reduced by having your baby skin to skin as soon as possible and for a few hours after the birth.
 You will be helped to do this.